Scottish Church College: Buildings

-The college sits on an area of six acres.
-It operates in seven buildings and two campuses.
-The main campus consists of the main building, which is among others, one of the oldest masonry pieces in the city of Kolkata and an example of colonial architecture.
-This has been declared a 'Heritage Building' by the statutory body constituted by the Government of West Bengal and the Calcutta Municipal Corporation.
-It includes the college Assembly Hall and the air-conditioned seminar room used by the departments for holding extension lectures and seminars.

 The main building houses the economics, history, political science, philosophy, zoology, botany, mathematics, English, Sanskrit and Bengali departments.
 A separate Science annex building houses the departments of physics and chemistry.
 Situated in the main campus, the central library of the college is computerized.
 The biological science departments are in possession of a museum and a 'poly-house'.
 The college is encompassed by a garden and a lawn.
 Many medicinal plants are grown in the garden under the care of the botany department.
 There are rare and non-native plants in the garden as well.
 The Scottish Church College campus is a 'green' campus with solar lighting.

-The second campus houses the Millennium Building and the Department of Teacher Education.
-The college auditorium, called the M.L.
-Bhaumik Auditorium, is fully air-conditioned and is located in the Millennium Building.
-It is named after Dr. Mani Lal Bhaumik, laser scientist and an alumnus of the college.
-The cultural activities, special programmes, and students’extension activities are held here.
-The Millennium Building houses the departments of microbiology, computer science and business administration.
-The commerce classes, held in the morning batch of the college, are present in the Millennium Building.

 A separate building houses the department of teacher education.